tfabris/BlueGigaEmpeg/README.md

    USB of the virtual machine.
 For example, if running Parallels on Mac, it will prompt you to do so when you plug it in while Parallels is running.)

+ - The red LED on the BetzTechnik board will dimly pulse, indicating that the chip is asleep.
+Move the power switch on the BetzTechnik board into the "on/up" position in order to turn on the board and make the LED blink brightly and randomly.

  - Run Windows Device Manager.
 This can be found in the Windows control panel, by searching from the Start menu, or by running the program "DEVMGMT.MSC".